-Is primary education universal in Kenya?
+Is primary education universal in Mexico?
 To respond to this question we much use three distinct indicators, following UN recommendations.
 First is the net rate of primary schooling.
-Calculation of this indicator required three variables: age, school attendance, and level of education attained.
-All these variables are available in the microdata for the 1999 census of Kenya.
-For purposes of international comparison, we use the UNICEF definition of primary school (6 years) instead of the Kenyan standard of eight (for an explanation, see www.ipums.org/international "Variables", "EDATTAIN"; note that the IPUMS variable "YRSCHOOL" facilitates comparing any definition compatible with the coding of the original source data).
+Calculation of this indicator requires three variables: age, school attendance, and level of education attained.
+All these variables are available in the microdata for the 2000 census of Mexico.
 The rate is the result of obtaining the percentage of persons attending primary school divided by the total children of primary school age.
-To compute this indicator, we have taken into account children aged 6-11 years old (4.8 million in 1999).
-We find that 79.3% of boys and girls of primary school age are declared as attending school.
-Moreover, school enrollment rates of 90% or more are found in 16 districts (Homa Bay, Keiyo, Kiambu, Kirinyaga, Kisumu, Maragua, Marakwet, Migori, Muranga, Nyandaura, Nyando, Nyeri, Rachuonyo, South Kissi, Suba, and Thika), totaling 1.1 million children.
-Unfortunately, one million primary aged children were not attending school.
-Enrollment rates of less than 66% are found in 16 of the lowest enrolling district (844,000 children), and the rate is less than 25% in four districts (Wajir, Turkana, Mandera, and Garissa).
-Here, at a minimum, one-fifth of the total shortfall for Kenya to achieve the MDG of universal primary education is concentrated in these four districts.
-The dozen other districts with low attendance rates-Baringo, Isiolo, Kajiado, Kilifi, Kwale, Malindi, Marsabit, Moyale, Narok, Samburu, Tana River, and West-Pokot-account for an additional 30% of the shortfall.
+To compute this indicator, we have taken into account children aged 6-11 years old.
+We find that 85.8% of boys and girls of primary school age are declared as attending school.
+Nevertheless about 16% of the municipalities (n=394) show school enrollment rates of less than 80%.
+In these municipalities, at a minimum of one-in-five of primary school aged children, approximately 1,350,000, are not attending school.

-According to the UNICEF standard, six years of schooling is defined as completing primary education.
-Since longitudinal data, which would permit tracing the evolution of educational attainment of each cohort of students, are not available, we have opted to compute, as an approximation, the percentage of children between age 13 and 15, which had completed their primary studies.
+Six years of schooling are required to complete primary education in Mexico.
+To compute this indicator, the percentage of children completing primary school must be measured.
+Since longitudinal data, which would permit tracing the evolution of educational attainment of each cohort of students, are not available, we have opted to compute, as an approximation, the percentage of persons between age 12 and 14, which had completed their primary studies.
 Age and level of educational attainment are required to compute this indicator.